braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/content_cards/create.md

 With this approach, newly eligible users will get the new card and previous recipients would get the new card when they're re-eligible.

 **Example:** A campaign is triggered off of session start with re-eligibility set to 30 days.
-A user received the campaign two days ago and you want to change the copy.
-First stop the campaign and remove the card from feed.
+A user received the campaign two days ago, and you want to change the copy.
+First, stop the campaign and remove the card from the feed.
 Then re-publish the campaign with the new copy.
 If the user has a session again, they will receive the new card in 28 days.

 ##### Impact